clio-janelia/clio_ingest/README.md

 distinct operations are often in the Airflow application as well (encouraged by the diversity of custom operators).
 This mixture of implementation logic and orchestration seems a little messy.
-It is nicely argued [here](https://towardsdatascience.com/how-to-use-airflow-without-headaches-4e6e37e6c2bc), that a better paradigm would be to only orhestrate kubernetes pods which can then encapsulate all the logic distinctly.
+It is nicely argued [here](https://towardsdatascience.com/how-to-use-airflow-without-headaches-4e6e37e6c2bc), that a better paradigm would be to only orhestrate docker operators or kubernetes pods which can then encapsulate all the logic distinctly.
 It would also allow users to not have to spend a lot of time understanding the myriad of operators available in Airflow.
 This seems
-like a reasonable approach except some tasks are just a lot more easily implemented with custom operators and embedded logic.
+like a reasonable approach except some tasks are just a lot more efficiently implemented with custom operators and embedded logic.

-### emprocessing Design
+### emprocessing_workflow Design

-The emprocessing workflow was designed to provide a some dynamicism and version tracking to manage the (hopefully) one-time execution run for each dataset.
+The emprocessing workflow was designed to provide some dynamicism and version tracking to manage the (hopefully) one-time execution run for each dataset.
 To generate a DAG for a new dataset, a configuration spec is loaded into an Airflow variable (available to all DAGs and during DAG runs).
-Once this configuration is loaded, Airflow will automatically generate a new workflow for this dataset giving a unique DAG exists for each dataset (airflow frequently polls all files in the dag folder and it is best practice to keep the computation at the top-level simple and non-compute intensive).
+Once this configuration is loaded, Airflow will automatically generate a new workflow for this dataset giving a unique DAG exists for each dataset (airflow frequently polls all files in the dag folder to update available workflows and it is best practice to keep the computation at the top-level simple and non-compute intensive).
-However, only one template for a DAG is defined in emprocss.py; specific instances are generated based on an iteration through the configuration specs.  emprocess.py also specifies a version number.
-When large changes are made to the code, the user should modify this number which will automatically trigger a new set of workflows tagged with the new version ID to be created.
-Airflow keeps the runtime information for any previous DAG runs but in this way future invocations will be explicitly separated.
+However, only one template for a DAG is defined in emprocess.py; specific DAG instances are generated based on an iteration through the configuration specs.  emprocess.py also specifies a version number.
+When large changes are made to the code, the user should modify this number, which will automatically trigger a new set of workflows tagged with the new version ID to be created.
+Airflow keeps the runtime information for any previous DAG runs, but in this way future invocations will be explicitly separated.

 The high-level orchestration of tasks is shown in the figure above (details on the major components below).